Minangkabau International Airport: History

+Background and construction

+Proposals to construct a new airport to replace Tabing Airport had been under consideration since the 1980s, as the existing airport faced several constraints that limited its long-term development.
+The main constraints were the surrounding terrain and limitations in aviation safety infrastructure.
+Located in an area surrounded by hills, Tabing Airport faced challenges to flight operations and had limited scope for further expansion.
+In addition, its existing aviation safety facilities were considered inadequate in both capacity and condition.
+Due to its proximity to the city center, increasing population density around the airport further raised concerns about aviation safety and its long-term viability.
+In response to these constraints, the government decided to relocate the airport to a new site.
+As part of the preparations, approximately 68 hectares of land in Ketaping, Padang Pariaman Regency, were allocated for the construction of the new airport.

+The West Sumatra provincial government, led by Governor Azwar Anas at the time, together with Anas Malik, the Regent of Padang Pariaman Regency, played an important role in overseeing the airport's planning and development, including identifying a suitable site and clearing land for construction.
+However, the project was subsequently delayed by the economic downturn following the 1980s oil glut, which led to the construction plans being stalled.
+Despite the construction project being stalled, the Overseas Economic Cooperation Fund of Japan (OECF) had completed a feasibility study for the proposed new airport by the 1990s.
+Meanwhile, the provincial government had cleared a significant portion of the site and completed a new bypass road connecting the area to the proposed airport site.

-Construction of the airport began in 2001 to replace Tabing Airport, which had been in operation for 34 years but could no longer meet modern flight safety standards due to limited space for expansion and its close proximity to the city center.
-The project was funded through a soft loan of approximately 9.4 billion yen from the Japan Bank for International Cooperation (JBIC), supplemented by around Rp 97.6 billion from the Indonesian state budget, accounting for 10% of the total cost.
-The construction was undertaken by a Japanese joint venture between Shimizu and Marubeni, in collaboration with Indonesia's Adhi Karya.
+After years of planning and negotiations, physical construction of the new airport at Ketaping finally began in 2001, replacing Tabing Airport as the main airport serving Padang and the surrounding region.
+The project was funded through a soft loan of approximately 9.4 billion yen from the Japan Bank for International Cooperation (JBIC), supplemented by around Rp 97.6 billion from the Indonesian state budget (APBN), accounting for 10% of the total cost.
+The construction was undertaken by a Japanese joint venture between Shimizu and Marubeni, in collaboration with Indonesia's state-owned Adhi Karya.
 The airport was completed and officially inaugurated in 2005.
 The airport is capable of accommodating wide-body aircraft such as the Airbus A330, Boeing 747-400, and Boeing 777.
 After the opening of Minangkabau International Airport, Tabing Airport was permanently closed to commercial passenger services.
 It was subsequently taken over by the Indonesian Air Force and is now known as Sutan Sjahrir Air Force Base, classified as a Type B airbase.